13 Things You Didn’t Know About Shark Attacks

-Lest you think the ocean is "teeming" with sharks: "The shark population in the U.S. and around the world are at perhaps all-time lows," George Burgess, director of the International Shark Attack File at the Florida Museum of Natural History, told NPR.
-"On the other hand, the human population continues to rise every year.
-Fundamentally, the number of shark attacks every year is driven by the number of people in the water, not the number of sharks."
-Here are some more wild animal species you had no idea were endangered.
+Lest you think the ocean is “teeming” with sharks: “The shark population in the U.S. and around the world are at perhaps all-time lows,” George Burgess, director of the International Shark Attack File at the Florida Museum of Natural History, told NPR.
+“On the other hand, the human population continues to rise every year.
+Fundamentally, the number of shark attacks every year is driven by the number of people in the water, not the number of sharks.”

 You can track sharks online

 Scientists and conservationists tag a small population of sharks, usually with dart guns or through slightly more dangerous methods, to gather information on their migratory patterns, size, and growth.
-Using that data, tracking the animals online has also become somewhat of a hobby for some beachgoers, who can follow tiger sharks in and around Hawaii, and several shark species in Western Australia and in much of the northern hemisphere.
-One popular great white named Mary Lee has more than 120,000 followers on Twitter.
+Using that data, tracking the animals online has also become somewhat of a hobby for some beachgoers, who can follow tiger sharks in and around Hawaii and several shark species in Western Australia and in much of the northern hemisphere.
+One popular great white named Mary Lee has more than 128,000 followers on Twitter.

 Few shark attacks happen in freshwater